Before you begin

-Now select the preconfigured Azure Cloud Provider to display the remaining options specific to Azure.
+Select the preconfigured Azure Infrastructure Provider to display the options specific to Azure.

-- Region: Select the datacenter region to reveal selectable Availability Zones.
-Azure maintains multiple datacenters per region to provide redundancy and availability.
+- Region: Select the datacenter region to show selectable Availability Zones.
+Azure maintains multiple datacenters per region.

 - VNET Name: The virtual network name in which to create this cluster.

 - VNET Route Table: Azure automatically routes traffic between Azure subnets, virtual networks, and on-premises networks.
 To change any of Azure’s default routing, create a route table.